 Only one of the three instructors has gotten back to us.
 She has no comment.

 Both students mentioned in our investigation are now in different schools.
 Owen transferred to a new School District.
 Parents of both students tell ABC7 News the children are very happy in their new classrooms.

-is courtesy of our ABC affiliate, WJLA in West Virginia.
+This story is courtesy of our ABC affiliate, WJLA in West Virginia.